Experiential learning resources for the innovative educator

 In life, learning doesn't happen in discrete units.
 It's a great idea to prepare students for that now.

-4. Project-Based Summer School Builds Character
+4. A Project-Based Summer School Class Builds Character

-Character building is such an important benefit of a project-based summer school program, especially for teenagers.
+Character building is such an important benefit of a project-based summer school class, especially for teenagers.
 Because project-based learning is authentic and community-based, students are immersed in character-building opportunities such as integrity, empathy, compassion, and more.

 On top of that, PBL promotes the development of a healthy self-concept.
 Students analyze their priorities, desires, values, and more because of exposure to the world around them.

-5. Project-Based Summer School Promotes 21st-Century Skill-Building
+5. A Project-Based Summer School Class Promotes 21st-Century Skill-Building

 Teaching 21st-century skills is a must for 21st-century learners.
 Employers look for an understanding of the concepts involved in the industry, but these days, they also require soft skills such as problem-solving, critical thinking, collaboration, organization, communication, decision-making, responsible citizenship skills, and more.